-- At the moment, an interference is being evaluated - Therefore, a mapping is carried out including the presently measured echoes - The range to be suppressed is suggested in the "range of mapping" (052) function dist. unknown manul
+- At the moment, an interference is being evaluated - Therefore, a mapping is carried out including the presently measured echoes - The range to be suppressed is suggested in the "range of mapping"(052) function dist. too big dist. unknown manual

 - This error cannot be remedied by interference echo mapping - Check the application parameters (002), (003), (004) and "empty calibr."
 (005)